Multivitamin Gummies Done Right

 How manufacturers engineer aw instead of chasing it

 Consistent gummies come from consistent process controls.
-That means locking in cook endpoints, standardizing cure times, and avoiding humidity swings after curing-especially during sanding/coating and packaging.
-At KorNutra, this is treated as a design input, not a last-minute check.
+That means locking in cook endpoints, standardizing cure times, and avoiding humidity swings after curing—especially during sanding/coating and packaging.
+At KorNutra, this is handled as a design input, not a last-minute check.

 Minerals: the part nobody wants to talk about